Global bifurcation for corotating and counter-rotating vortex pairs: Introduction

-In Section~\ref{sect:global}, we prove our main result for corotating pairs.
-After verifying that certain compactness criteria are satisfied, we extend the local curve to a global one.
+In Section~\ref{sect:global}, we construct our global curve of solutions for corotating pairs.
+After verifying that certain compactness criteria are satisfied, we extend the local curve (whose construction is recalled in Section~\ref{sect:local}) to a global one.
 Using a slightly modified version of the theorem of Buffoni and Toland, adapted to the fact that we have a singularity at the trivial solution, we obtain a global curve along which a blow-up type scenario occurs as the parameter $s\to\infty$.
 We then winnow down the various alternatives and prove that every solution along the global curve has an analytic boundary, thus obtaining a proof for Theorem~\ref{thm:main}.

 In Section~\ref{sect:translating}, we study counter-rotating pairs.
 We first briefly outline the formulation of the problem and then provide the main results.
 These are analogous to the ones for corotating patches and we briefly outline where the main differences occur.
 Finally, in an effort to keep the presentation as self-contained as possible, we provide an appendix which gathers the theorems needed for the construction of both the local and global curve, as well as some useful facts about Riemann--Hilbert problems and other cited results.